bvavra/MIDI_Accordion/accordion.md

 - Sturdier design
 - Better support for realistic bellow movement for dynamic expression
-    - *See the BMP tutorial page for details explaining why*

 Cons:

 - Harder to install: requires taking apart the entire stradella bass system
     - Not much of a con if you plan on taking it apart anyway to clean it.
-- No room on the right hand inside the grill to hide the circuitry
+- No room on the right hand inside the grill to hide the circuitry (see above image)
-    - //link to image/video
 - Need more/longer wires to connect everything

 **Using blockers on the inside** *(my way)*